openPupil/Open-PupilEXT/Misc/Remote_control_commands.md

 - If you can start listening, but the commands do not arrive to PupilEXT, it is possible that
     - you specified a different port to listen to than the one you use for sending the commands, or
     - the network adapters were not correctly set up on both computers, or that
-    - the display computer does not succeed in sending the message for various reasons.
+    - the display computer does not succeed in sending the message for various reasons (firewall, no admin rights of PupilEXT, etc).

-To test sending and receiving UDP messages, you can try a free program called PacketSender.
+To test sending and receiving UDP messages, you can try a free program, e.g. PacketSender (https://packetsender.com/).

 Communication using UDP usually provides ample temporal precision, meaning that the sent command should arrive within 4-5 milliseconds.